 Do you often feel as if you could use a morning and an afternoon nap?
 People with sleep apnea rarely get a good night of rest so they are routinely fatigued during the day.
 Sleep apnea is an under diagnosed medical condition that interrupts normal sleep during the night, making you feel drowsy and irritable from the moment you wake up.
 Fortunately, Drs.
-Tamborello and Bowen offer sleep apnea therapy with a simple oral appliance that, when worn consistently during the night, alleviates the breathing problems associated sleep apnea.
+Tamborello offers sleep apnea therapy with a simple oral appliance that, when worn consistently during the night, alleviates the breathing problems associated sleep apnea.

 If sleep apnea only deprived you (and the person one pillow over) of restful sleep each night, then that would be reason enough to seek treatment.
 However, that’s only the beginning of problems associated with the condition.

 Sleep apnea episodes can occur dozens of time each night, and every time your breathing is interrupted.
 These pauses in breathing can last for several seconds and often end with a loud snort or cough to restart breathing.
 Although you may have no recollection of these episodes in the morning, your body and brain do in fact slightly awaken each time.
 The cumulative effect, therefore, can mean hours and hours of lost sleep night after night.

 Unfortunately, research shows that sleep apnea can also aggravate or initiate other concerning medical conditions.
 For example, when breathing stops—even for a few seconds—the oxygen level in your blood decreases.
 This in turn signals your heart to work harder in order to send enough oxygenated blood to vital organs.
 As a result, hypertension—high blood pressure—often develops, leading to other cardiovascular related illnesses such as heart disease and stroke.